kaosat-dev/Blenvy/examples/bevy_gltf_blueprints/multiple_levels/README.md

 # Multiple levels example/demo

-This example showcases multiple levels
+This example showcases multiple levels, and using triggers to load another level.
+It currently has NO state persistence between levels.
+You can press "D" to toggle the physics debug view.

 ## Running this example